✨ Get to know Boldin’s AI Planner Assistant

 Cynthia McHale, director of the insurance program for Ceres, a nonprofit group that pushes investors to pay attention to the financial risks of climate change, said in an interview earlier this month that neither insurers nor their government overseers have a good handle on the risks that climate change poses to insurers’ various financial assets.
 McHale compared the situation to the one faced by big banks in 2008, when few sufficiently realized the magnitude of potential losses from the U.S. property bust.

 Home equity is usually the most valuable asset for any household.
-Protecting that equity from climate related disasters is really important to consider if retaining that wealth is a financial goal.
+Protecting that equity from climate-related disasters is important if retaining that wealth is a financial goal.
 It is even more important if you are planning on using your equity to help fund retirement costs.

 You may have your heart set on the dry, warm weather in Arizona or the pleasant tropical breezes coming off the Gulf in Florida, but in ten to twenty years the cost of keeping comfortably cool in the Arizona desert or hurricane-proofing your house in Florida may be more than you budgeted for.

-When planning where to retire, take into consideration the costs of protecting yourself from severe weather and possible disruptions to services that may result from those events.
+When planning where to retire, consider the costs of protecting yourself from severe weather and possible disruptions to services that may result from those events.
 Not only should you factor in the cost of state-mandated flood insurance in Florida, but you should also make sure your current home (or your new home if you relocate) is ready for whatever disasters might come your way.

 Research suggests that imagining your future self is a good way to help you adequately plan and prepare for your future.